tripal/tripal_galaxy/docs/install.rst

 Set Permissions
 ---------------
 Now that the Tripal Galaxy module is installed, we must set permissions so that users can add submit workflows and administrators can manage the workflows.
 To set permissions, navigate to **People** page and click the **Permissions** tab in the top right.
-Search through the list of permissions until you find the section titled **Tripal Galaxy**.
-In this section you will find two types of permissions, one for providing access to execute published workflows and one for administering the Galaxy module.
-By default Drupal install provides three types of roles:  **Anonymous**, **Authenticated** and **Administrator** users.
+To allow end-users to submit workflows, you must set the following two permissions found in the **Tripal Galaxy** and **Tripal** sections of the permissions page:

+*  Tripal Galaxy > Execute Published Galaxy Workflows
+*  Tripal >  Upload files

+To allow a user to administer the Tripal Galaxy workflows you must set three permissions for the given role:

+*  Tripal Galaxy > Administer Galaxy
+*  Tripal Galaxy > Execute Published Galaxy Workflows
+*  Tripal >  Upload files

+ The following screenshot shows an example of the permissions in the **Tripal Galaxy** section of the **Permission** page:

 .. image:: ./install.2.png

 .. warning::

   If your site is not new you may have additional roles.
 As a rule you should not give the anonymous user either permission.